advil64/Drinkapedia/README.md

 What's next for Drinkapedia: The App that's better than Wikipedia

 We hope to expand the Apple Watch and android wear, to make it convenient for our users.

+(You need android studio to use this application, it will soon be avalible on the android play store)